arialdomartini/api-design-guidelines/docs/guidelines.md

 We consider using GraphQL as a viable approach.

+### Partial responses for large binary resources
+For resources that may contain large binary fields, such as files or images, we support the `Accept-Ranges` header for GET requests.
+This allows the client to [retrieve the resource in chunks](partial-responses.md).
+We also consider [supporting HTTP HEAD requests](partial-responses.md#head-requests), for giving clients the possibility to determine whether to fetch a resource by using partial GET requests.

 ## References
 * [Microsoft - Web API design](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)
 * [Martin Fowler - Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html)